icosa-foundation/open-brush-docs/user-guide/view-only-mode.md

 ## Start Open Brush in View-only mode

+### Start from Steam

+The simplest way to enter View-only mode on a computer is to use the launch mode provided by Steam:

+1. Select **Play** for Open Brush in Steam.
+2. Choose **View-only Mode** from the list of launch modes.
+3. Select **Play** again to start Open Brush.

+This starts the regular Steam installation with painting and editing tools hidden.
+No command-line or config-file changes are required.

+### Use a dedicated viewer build

 Dedicated viewer builds start in View-only mode automatically.

+### Use the command line

 With a regular desktop build, add `--ForceViewOnly` when launching Open Brush:

 ```text
 OpenBrush.exe --ForceViewOnly